 Vienna lies within the foothills of the western Maine mountains.
 On a clear day McGaffey Mountain — the highest point in Kennebec County—which is located in Vienna, provides views of Mount Washington, Mount Blue, the Camden Hills and Mount Katahdin.

-The meeting convened at 7:00 PM at the Town House on Town House Road.
-Regular Board members present were Waine Whittier, Creston Gaither, Alan Williams, Ed Lawless, and Tim Bickford.
+The meeting convened at the Town House at 7:00 PM.
+Regular members present were Waine Whittier, Creston Gaither, Alan Williams, Ed Lawless, and Tim Bickford.
 Minutes of the September 23 meeting were read and accepted.

 THE VIENNA PLANNING BOARD